osdevisnot/sorvor/README.md

 | `--write`      | enables writing built output to disk | `true`                            |
 | `--port=...`   | port to start esbuild in serve mode  | `1234` (if --dev mode is enabled) |
 | `--outdir=...` | target directory for esbuild output  | `dist`                            |

+## :hatching_chick: Motivation

+`sørvør` started with desire to simplify frontend tooling, with strong focus on speed of execution.
+It uses `esbuild` for bundling modern javascript and typescript syntax to a lower target.
+The idea here is to implement features that `esbuild` deems as out of scope, but are necessary for decent development environment.

 ## :clinking_glasses: License